libvips/libvips/doc/How-it-opens-files.md

 This page tries to explain what the different strategies are and when each is used.
 If you are running into unexpected memory, disc or CPU use, this might be helpful. `vips_image_new_from_file()` has the official documentation.

+# Caching

+libvips caches recent operations.
+This means that if a file changes between one load and the next, the second load will return the old image, even though the file has been replaced.

+You can force libvips to load a file and ignore any cached value by setting the `revalidate` flag, see #VipsForeignLoad.

 # Direct access